 Should you DIY ducts repair?

 You may think of DIY as an economical approach, but chances are you may end up with costly consequences later.
 Unless you know the HVAC system’s ins and outs, we wouldn’t recommend repairing it by yourself.
 Skilled technicians are endorsed for this job.
-Their training and experience play a major role in repairing your damaged ducts and safeguard the HVAC system’s performance.
+Their training and experience play a major role in repairing your damaged ducts and safeguarding the HVAC system’s performance.
 The best thing you can do is check and replace your air filters regularly and keep the air vents clean.
 For more complicated tasks, we would recommend calling an expert.

 By doing so, you can even protect the warranties of new equipment.
 Most manufacturers don’t take responsibility for the malfunction or failure resulting from DIY work.
 There is a high possibility that you could breach your warranty’s contractual agreement if you attempt a repair by yourself.